-Your online marketplace collects GST directly from the passengers you transport and pays you a flat-rate credit of 8.5%.
+Your online marketplace collects GST directly from the passengers you transport at the standard 15% rate, and passes on 8.5% to you as a flat-rate credit.
 This credit recognises costs you incur when supplying your services.

-Example ride-share driver not GST registered
+Example - Ride-sharing driver not GST registered

-Jared provides driving services in Christchurch for an online marketplace operator.
+Jared provides driving services in Christchurch for an online marketplace.

-The operator charges a fare of \$30 for Jared's services and adds 15% GST, charging the customer a total of \$34.50.
+The online marketplace charges a fare of \$30 for Jared's services and adds 15% GST, charging the customer a total of \$34.50.
 The GST charged on the fare is dealt with as follows:

-- \$1.95 (6.5%) is returned by the operator to us - \$2.55 (8.5%) is passed on by the operator to Jared.
+- \$1.95 (6.5%) is paid by the online marketplace to us - \$2.55 (8.5%) is passed on by the online marketplace to Jared.

-Jared receives a monthly statement from the operator confirming the flat-rate credits passed on to him.
+Jared receives a monthly statement from the online marketplace confirming the flat-rate credits passed on to him.

-For more information about GST and how this may affect your ride-share business income, go to ird.govt.nz/online-marketplace-gst and read Goods and Services (GST) on listed services - sellers - AD277
+For more information, go to ird.govt.nz/sharing-economy and read our fact sheets Goods and services tax on listed services - AD277 and Flat-rate credits and income tax - AD283.